J3rome/i3-multimonitor-workspace/README.md

 for_window [instance="empty_workspace"] move to scratchpad
 ```

 We use an ugly hack to ensure that the placeholders are transparent...
 We won't need this when we stop using terminal windows as placeholders.
-This step is optional but without it, you might see some flashes when changing workspace).
+This step is optional but without it, you might see some flashes when changing workspace.

 Add the following lines to your `.bashrc` :

 ```bash
 if [[ ! -z ${DISPLAY} ]]; then